SPRFMO/JM_SCW_prep/assessment/README.md

 0.10     |  As 0.09 but replaced Peru_CPUE index
 -----------|--------------
-**Models 1.x**| **Updated Model and Sensitivities** 1.00     | Update model (selectivity changes, recruitment) to 2022; 0.10 data file 1.01	 |	Correct growth parameters to reflect FL (Linf=73.56; L0=13.56; SC10-Doc27 Peru National Report - ANJ)
+**Models 1.x**| **Updated Model and Sensitivities** 1.00    |	As 0.10 but with updated model (selectivity changes, recruitment) to 2022; 0.10 data file 1.01	|	As 1.00 but with correct growth parameters to reflect FL (Linf=73.56; L0=13.56; SC10-Doc27 Peru National Report - ANJ)
+1.02	|	As 1.01 but with added flexibility for offshore fleet

 ## 2022 SCW14 Benchmark Model runs
 ### Notes